lingtalfi/bashmanager/README.md

 ------------------------

+- 1.06 - 2015-10-16

+    Add feature: special _none_ project can be used to execute any task fix bug: tasks are now searched recursively under tasks.d (not just the root level)

 - 1.05 - 2015-10-14

     Added vv (very verbose) option, reduced the default verbosity of the bash man original command